 In some ways, it’s just like the one that we detailed above.
-We’ve got the identical type of configuration and construction.
+We’ve got an identical type of configuration and construction.
 Nevertheless, we’d argue that here we have a better option of materials and overall better performance.

 Actually, this harp isn’t just for the youngest students.
 And despite its pretty low price (which isn’t much higher than the one for Royal’s 12-string harp), you will get a pretty great performance.
 After all, this is far from an intermediate or professional stage instrument, but it’s still pretty wonderful how it sounds for this price category.